erenkotar/predicting-game-success-tensorflow/README.md

 Additionally, this project utilizes deep learning through the use of TensorFlow.

+*Project is made in April 2022 and published in August 2023.

 **Aim of the Project:**
 The aim of this study is to conduct explanatory data analysis on the data set and build a predictive model that will predict the success measure of a game.
 Moreover, it is intended to use additional unstructured data like text and images to develop an overall usage of whole data and exercise the application of NLP and computer vision tasks.